Omikhleia/highlighter.sile/README.md

 The in-code package documentation may also be useful.

-TODO: A readable version of the documentation is included in the User Manual for the [resilient.sile](https://github.com/Omikhleia/resilient.sile) collection of classes and packages.
+A readable version of the documentation is included in the User Manual for the [resilient.sile](https://github.com/Omikhleia/resilient.sile) collection of classes and packages.

 ## Supported languages